Robust multigrid techniques for augmented Lagrangian preconditioning of incompressible Stokes equations with extreme viscosity variations: Numerical results

-where $\viscref>0$ is a reference viscosity, $\viscstressyield>0$ is a given yield stress.
+where $\viscref>0$ is a reference viscosity, and $\viscstressyield>0$ is a given yield stress.
+We refer to $\visc(\boldvar x,\strainrateinvII)$ as effective viscosity.
+Fluids with this rheology have two fundamentally different behavior regimes.
+For small $\strainrateinvII$, i.e., in the viscous regime, they behave like a Newtonian fluid with constant viscosity $\viscref$ .
+In the plastic regime, i.e., for large $\strainrateinvII$, the effective viscosity becomes small such that the second invariant of the stress is bounded by $\viscstressyield$.
+Such fluids occur, for instance, in the geosciences \cite{SpiegelmanMayWilson16,Ranalli95}.
 We use the stress--velocity Newton linearizations from \cite{RudiShihStadler20}, which leads, in the $k$-th iteration, to the linear Stokes system for the Newton increment variables $(\tilde\vel,\tilde p)$,

 Here, $\viscstresstensor_{k-1}$ is the independent variable for the viscous stress tensor that is introduced in the stress--velocity Newton method, $\boldvar r^{\vel}_{k-1}$ and $r^{p}_{k-1}$ are residuals, $\mathbb I$ denotes the identity tensor, and $\otimes$ denoting the outer product between two second-order tensors.
 Details of this stress--velocity Newton method and an update formula for $\viscstresstensor$ can be found in \cite{RudiShihStadler20}, where it is also shown that compared to a standard Newton linearization, this alternative linearization improves nonlinear convergence.
 Note that a standard Newton method requires solution of a very similar system, with the main difference being that $\viscstresstensor_{k-1}$ is replaced by $\strainratetensor(\vel_{k-1})$.